<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=835907193704476&amp;ev=PageView&amp;noscript=1">

 • Supply chain and manufacturing business owners, leaders and decision-makers

-• Understand what traceability is, including how to use the inputs to achieve and maximise outputs;
+• Understand what traceability is, and use inputs to maximise outputs

-• Understand the principles of supply chain traceability and the applicable legislative obligations nationally and internationally (International Electrotechnical Commission (IEC)1 and GS12 standards);
+• Understand principles of supply chain traceability and domestic & foreign legislative obligations

-• Understand risks and apply cybersecurity measures for traceability data protection; and
+• Understand risks and apply cybersecurity measures for traceability data protection

 Pre-requisites